OWASP/www-chapter-warangal/index.md

 ## Participation

+## Upcoming Meetings:

+{% include chapter_events.html group=page.meetup-group %}

 ### Call for Presentations:

 - We are open for speakers from anywhere in the world to present in the upcoming months at OWASP Warangal Chapter virtual meetings and events.
-If you are interested to speak,       please provide details via this [form]()
+If you are interested to speak,       please provide details via this [form]

 <!--
 {front matter for this file}